Cannabutter is a basic item in a marijuana chef’s kitchen.

-We’ve decided to go for a marijuana butter recipe that’s a cross between the slow cook method and the fast food version because with this method you get the full value of your THC and other cannabinoids, without as much hassle.
+We’re giving you a marijuana cannabutter recipe that’s a cross between the slow cook method and the fast food version because with this method you get the full value of your THC and other cannabinoids, without as much hassle.

-Done properly, the butter won’t “burn,” as it’s cooked by steam, rather than directly in a pot.
+Done properly, the marijuana cannabutter won’t “burn,” as it’s cooked by steam, rather than directly in a pot.

-A double boiler: If you don’t have one, you’ll need: 1 Large pot and another saucepan that fits into the pot though not directly.
+If you don’t have one, you’ll need a large pot and another saucepan that fits into the pot though not directly.

 What you’ll do is fill the bottom of the larger pot with water and put the other pot on top so that the steam from the boiling water cooks the ingredients in the smaller pot without the smaller pot touching the water.)